 TIC: what is the challenge during these types of traumatic emergencies?

 The clinical challenge for physicians facing traumatic emergencies, both in prehospital and in-hospital field, is to early recognize the TIC in patients with low injurity score and well preserved physiologic parameters.
 The early recognition of coagulative system alteration leads to an early support of coagulation and hopefully to a better outcome.

 There is no clear evidence and consensus on which hematologic or clinical indicators to use as acute coagulopathy risk stratification in trauma patients.

-On Feb 20 and 21 in Bologna, some of major italian experts in trauma gave life to a consensus conference on this topic.
+On February 2015, in Bologna, some of major italian experts in trauma gave life to a consensus conference on this topic.
 The result of the conference leads to an initial, but not least important, consensus on the major implant of the theory at the base of recognition and treatment of TIC.